 Unfortunately, HL7 was not designed to be flexible enough to accommodate the changes in other IT standards, hence the complications that arise when it has to be integrated with modern technologies like XML, SOAP, etc.

-In order to increase the flexibility of our hospital information system, the Ksatria Medical System (KMS), Mitrais decided to extend the integration support not only to the health-specific applications but also to the financial platforms such as KMS-Finance (KMS-FIN).
+In order to increase the flexibility of our hospital information system, the Ksatria Medical Systems (KMS), Mitrais decided to extend the integration support not only to the health-specific applications but also to the financial platforms such as KMS Finance (KMS FIN).

 To tackle these integration challenges and provide enough abstraction so the integration complexities could be simplified, Mitrais adopted the Mule Enterprise Service Bus (ESB), an integration platform that allows developers to easily connect applications together.